dual-wield-ray/PyDrumScore/README.md

    measures += pds.Measure(
       bd = [1, 3],  # Bass drum on 1 and 3
       sd = [2, 4],  # Snare on 2 and 4
-      hh = pds.note_range(1, END, 1/2)  # Hi-hat from 1 to measure end,
+      hh = pds.note_range(1, pds.end(), 1/2)  # Hi-hat from 1 to measure end,
                                         # each lasting half a beat
       )
 ```

 Afterwards, simply call the exporter with:
 ```
-python pydrumscore basic_beat
+pydrumscore basic_beat
 ```

 The song module will be imported, and the contents of the ```metadata``` and ```measures``` objects will be converted to an uncompressed MuseScore file under the title *BasicBeat.mscx*.
 That's it!
 You can now open this file in MuseScore, from which you can review the results and export to a PDF file.
+Support for the MusicXML format is planned.

 ## Installation